 • Trying to re-establish relationships with those who might encourage you to relapse

 Tools for Getting and Staying Sober

 We meet people every day who struggle to get and stay sober.
 That’s why residential treatment centers in California offer a variety of programs to help you beat your addiction once and for all.
 Many services are available to those who have previously completed rehab but need some help maintaining their sobriety.
-At a residential treatment center California residents rely on, you participate in programs that can include the following:
+At a residential treatment center, you participate in programs that can include the following:

 • Individual counseling

 • 12-step programs

 • Alumni program

 If you have recently relapsed (or are thinking about it), please don’t wait until your addiction is out of control again.
 Contact a drug rehab or California alcohol addiction treatment center so you can get back on the right path to recovery.